 - Close and relaunch the browser and check for improvements.

-Whenever you encounter common server and web page errors like bad gateway 502, it is good to clear your browser cache.
+It is good to clear your browser cache when encountering standard server and web page errors like bad gateway 502.
 Clearing the browser cache will force the browser to load updated data.

-If the issue persists, try changing default DNS server address in your PC to see if that resolves the error.
+If the issue persists, try changing your PC’s default DNS server address to see if that resolves the error.

 - Press the Windows key + R.

 - Type control and click OK to open Control Panel.

 - Go to Network and choose Network and Sharing Center.

 - From the left pane, click on Change adapter settings.